dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/1_geomx_setup_qc.md

 # GeoMx: Dataset setup and QC
 ### Author: Diana Vera Cruz
-### Date: 03/31/2025
+### Date: 04/01/2025

 ## Introduction

 This tutorial was created to provide a step-by-step guide on how to set up a dataset for GeoMx analysis.
-This tutorial was inspired in the [GeoMxTools Tutorial](https://www.bioconductor.org/packages/release/workflows/vignettes/GeoMxWorkflows/inst/doc/GeomxTools_RNA-NGS_Analysis.html), which also uses this dataset.
+This tutorial was inspired by the [GeoMxTools Tutorial](https://www.bioconductor.org/packages/release/workflows/vignettes/GeoMxWorkflows/inst/doc/GeomxTools_RNA-NGS_Analysis.html), which also uses this dataset.
 The tutorial will cover the following